Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 - `RevealFactors` The value in this contract can be unlocked by anyone able to provide two integers that multiply to a given product.

-- `CallOption` A seller locks some value in a time-limited promise to sell to a specific buyer at a specific price.
+- `CallOption` A seller locks some value with a time-limited promise to sell to a specific buyer at a specific price.
 Before the deadline, the buyer may choose to exercise the option.
 After the deadline, the seller may reclaim the offered value.